Navneet1206/Ether-Chess-OTC/CONTRIBUTING.md

 # Contribute to the Online Chess Game Project

 Thank you for your interest in contributing to the Online Chess Game project!
-Below is a guide to help you understand the current issues and how you can improve the application.
+Below is a detailed guide on the current issues and how you can help improve the project.

 ---

 ## Project Overview
 This is an online chess platform built using React, Ethereum, and Web3.js.
 Players can connect their wallets, make payments in ETH, and start chess games.
-However, there are some issues and areas for improvement.
+While the core functionality is in place, there are some bugs and areas for improvement.

 ---

 ## Current Issues

+### 1. **Drag-and-Drop Chess Piece Movement (High Priority)**
+   - **Description**: Currently, players must hold and drag a chess piece to its desired position.
+This behavior is unintuitive and disrupts gameplay.
+   - **Improvement**: Implement a smoother drag-and-drop functionality or enable single-click selection and movement for a better user experience.

+---

+### 2. **Pawn Promotion Bug**
+   - **Description**: When a pawn reaches the last rank for promotion, the game gets stuck, and no promotion options are shown.
+   - **Improvement**:
+     1. Fix the logic to detect when a pawn reaches the promotion rank.
+     2. Display a modal or dropdown to select the desired piece (Queen, Rook, Bishop, Knight).
+     3. Ensure the game resumes seamlessly after promotion.

+---

-### 1. **Chess Game Does Not Load**
+### 3. **Chess Game Loading Issue**
-   - **Location**: `src/components/OnlineMode.jsx`
-   - **Description**: After connecting the wallet and making a payment, the chess game fails to load, resulting in a white screen.
+   - **Description**: After connecting the wallet and making a payment, the chess game occasionally fails to load, resulting in a white screen.
-   - **Potential Cause**: Missing state initialization or render logic for the chessboard component.
+   - **Improvement**: Debug the chessboard component's state and props to ensure they initialize correctly.
+Verify dependencies and WebSocket connections.

    **Error Preview**:
    ![Error Screenshot](./MockDown%20images/whitescreen.png)